BP has been a leading operator in Scotland since the mid-1960s when North Sea oil and gas exploration and production began

 In 1970, we discovered the giant Forties field, confirming the North Sea Region as a globally significant oil and gas province.

-Aberdeen is home to the headquarters for BP’s North Sea upstream business, covering offshore operations, terminals and pipelines in Scotland.
+Aberdeen is home to the headquarters for BP’s North Sea upstream business, covering offshore operations and pipelines in Scotland.
 We are significant employer in the Region and are proud of the work our people do to constantly push new frontiers.

 Our activity set in the North Sea spans the entire industry life-cycle, from access and exploration, through resource appraise, drilling, commissioning, production and decommissioning.
-To date, we have invested around £40 billion in the North Sea and produced over five billion barrels of oil and gas.
+To date, we have invested more than £40 billion in the North Sea and produced over five billion barrels of oil and gas.

-The Glen Lyon is targeting 450 million barrels of resource in the Schiehallion and Loyal fields West of Shetland.
+The brand new Glen Lyon floating production storage and offloading (FPSO) vessel is the centrepiece of the Quad 204 project which is targeting 450 million barrels of resource in the Schiehallion and Loyal fields West of Shetland.

-Clair Ridge – also located West of Shetland – has involved the construction and installation of two new bridge-linked platforms, production from which is expected in 2018.
+Clair Ridge – also located West of Shetland – is the second phase development of the giant Clair field and has involved the construction and installation of two new bridge-linked platforms.

 That is not all we have in the pipeline.
-Last year, we doubled our interest in a third North Sea mega project, the Maersk-operated Culzean development.
+We have a 32% interest in a third North Sea mega project, the Total-operated Culzean development.
 Due on stream in 2019, Culzean was the largest new field development sanctioned in the UK in 2015.

 This activity, combined with continuing to improve production efficiency and reliability from our other core assets, will help us achieve our ambitious goal of doubling our North Sea production to 200,000 barrels a day by 2020.